Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

   The figure shows the engineering drawing for the component holding the probes for this chapter's dataset.
 We can see that the circumferential distance between adjacent probes is 9.67 * 2 = 19.34 degrees.
 </figure>

+!!!!spacing?
+I know at the bottom you say that there is a 19.34 degree spacing, but maybe still saying something on the equidistant vs non-equidistant spacing here is a nice addition?

 From [Figure 6](#figure_06) above, we see that the holes for the probes were manufactured to be 19.34 degrees from one another.

 In reality, because of manufacturing tolerances, the manufactured spacing will be slightly different.
 Even if you could manufacture it perfectly, the probes themselves may not "respond" perfectly similar, leading to AoA values that do not correspond to the centerline of the intended probe locations.